OBrink/chemical_page_segmentation_dataset/README.md

     `kaggle dataset download awsaf49/coco-2017-dataset`

 4) Unpack the COCO dataset.
 The images should be located at `training_data_generation/random_images/`.
 We used the images from the `train` subset.

+5) Download SMILES list from https://zenodo.org/record/5155037#.Y6r-9HbMK38 and save it as ´smiles.txt´ in training_data_generation.